 Your main role is to prepare the validation report and act as the key point of liaison between the panel and the programme team.
-You are responsible for co-ordinating the domestic arrangements for the validation, working closely with the faculty Head of Quality/Associate Professor Quality, programme leader and, where appropriate, the validation panel chair.
+You are responsible for co-ordinating the domestic arrangements for the validation, working closely with the faculty Associate Professor Quality/ Head of Quality, programme leader and, where appropriate, the validation panel chair.
 In particular, you are responsible for:

-- Setting up meeting invites / booking the venue, refreshments, transport and/or accommodation for panel members - Ensuring the documentation is collated and subsequently circulated to the panel - Acting as the key point of contact between the panel and the programme team, in respect of collating and sharing the panel's initial observations and circulation of the programme team's responses to these in advance of the validation - At the validation, keeping minutes on all discussions, including a list of issues that are likely to be identified as conditions, required actions or recommendations - Draft the summary of outcomes and circulate an agreed version to the programme team - Draft the full validation report and circulate an agreed version to the programme team and panel - Liaise between the panel and programme team, as the programme team endeavour to respond to any conditions, required actions and/or recommendations - Maintain a full e-record of the validation documentation and audit trail (with hard copies as appropriate).
-Educational Partnerships will maintain records for non-devolved validations.
+- Setting up meeting invitations, and overseeing domestic arrangements for in-person events - Ensuring the documentation is collated and circulated to the panel - Acting as the key point of contact between the panel and the programme team, in respect of collating and sharing the panel's initial observations and circulation of the programme team's responses to these in advance of the validation - At the validation, taking minutes on all discussions, including a list of issues that are likely to be identified as conditions, required actions or recommendations - Draft the summary of outcomes and circulate an agreed version to the programme team - Draft the full validation report and circulate an agreed version to the programme team and panel - Liaise between the panel and programme team, as the programme team endeavour to respond to any conditions, required actions and/or recommendations - Maintain a full record of the validation documentation and audit trail.
+(Educational Partnerships will maintain records for non-devolved validations.

-Full information about the role of validation servicing officer can be found in the DAQ Guide to Validation for Servicing Officers, available on the DAQ web pages.
+Full information about the role of validation servicing officer can be found in the DAQ Guide to Validation for Servicing Officers.